Josh Jung Player Props: Rangers vs. Tigers

 Josh Jung At The Plate

-- Jung leads Texas with 56 hits, batting .283 this season with 21 extra-base hits.
+- Jung has 59 hits, which ranks first among Texas hitters this season, while batting .291 with 23 extra-base hits.

-- Among the qualified hitters, he ranks 39th in batting average, while his on-base percentage ranks 85th and he is 28th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 23rd, his on-base percentage ranks 77th, and he is 17th in the league in slugging.

-- Jung is batting .421 during his last outings and is on a 12-game hitting streak.
+- Jung will look to extend his 13-game hitting streak.
+He's batting .450 with one homer in his last games.

-- Jung has picked up a hit in 38 of 50 games this season, with multiple hits 16 times.
+- Jung has picked up a hit in 76.5% of his 51 games this season, with multiple hits in 33.3% of those games.

-- Jung has had an RBI in 17 games this season (34.0%), including 10 multi-RBI outings (20.0%).
+- Jung has driven in a run in 18 games this year (35.3%), including 11 games with more than one RBI (21.6%).
 He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.